Keekay-OD/AI_EMS_QBCORE/README.md

 # Description :

-This script is basically for to be used in the server when there are no ems /doctors available in the server the players will get an option to pay and get helped/revived on there spot present by a moving ambulance with a doctor!
+This script is designed for servers where EMS or doctors are not available.
+Players can pay to receive immediate assistance and be revived on the spot by a doctor arriving in a moving ambulance.

 # Features:

 - **Enhanced Roleplay Experience:** This script is perfect for large servers, offering players more immersive roleplay opportunities by reducing the need for constant respawning or just sitting around.
 - **Responsive EMS Ped:** The EMS ped in the ambulance can respond from any location, ensuring timely and well-coordinated assistance regardless of where you are on the map.
-- **Notifications are Configurable:** Tailor the script notifications to your server's needs.
+- **Configurable Notifications:** Tailor the script notifications to your server's needs.
+Choose from various notification systems such as QB-Notify, OkokNotify, Mythic Notify, or even provide your own custom notification function.
+- **Phone Integration:** If you're using a phone system like lb-phone, the script can send notifications directly to the player's phone, enhancing the immersive experience.
+- **Obstacle Navigation:** The EMS ped is now smarter and can navigate around obstacles, including vehicles, to reach the player more efficiently.
-- **Seamless Integration:** Designed to enhance roleplay and minimize respawning, this script is for QBCORE
+- **Seamless Integration:** Designed to enhance roleplay and minimize respawning, this script is compatible with the QBCORE framework.
 - **Community Collaboration:** Hosted on GitHub, this script welcomes pull requests.
 Feel free to contribute by adding useful changes and improvements.
 - **Open Usage Policy:** Use this script freely to enhance your server, but please don't edit and resell it.
 - **Shoutouts:** Big thanks to @hh_aidoc for the fork. https://github.com/hhfw1/hh_aidoc

----
+# Changelog:

+## [1.1.0] - 2023-06-06

+### Added
+- Configurable notification system support:
+  - QB-Notify
+  - OkokNotify
+  - Mythic Notify
+  - Custom notification function
+- Phone integration for lb-phone, allowing notifications to be sent directly to the player's phone
+- Obstacle navigation for the EMS ped, enabling smarter pathfinding around vehicles and other obstacles

+### Changed
+- Refactored the `Notify` function to handle different notification systems based on the configuration
+- Updated the `DoctorNPC` function to retrieve the player's phone number and send notifications accordingly

+### Fixed
+- Resolved issues with the EMS ped getting stuck behind obstacles during navigation
+- Fixed incorrect version comparison in the update notification system

+## [1.0.0] - 2023-05-28

+### Added
+- Initial release of the Vibes EMS script
+- Responsive EMS ped that can respond from any location on the map
+- Integration with the QBCORE framework
+- GitHub repository for community collaboration and open usage policy

+Feel free to customize the changelog format and add more details based on the specific changes you made to the script.
+The changelog helps users understand the updates and improvements made in each version of your script.

 # Install